 The relationship between segmentation and personalization

-People are sometimes confused about the difference between segmenting and personalizing.
+People are sometimes confused about the difference between segmentation and personalization.
 This is often due to bad communication where the two are mentioned in the same context, without clear delineation.

 But aren’t we supposed to treat every person as an audience of one when we send a “personalized email”?